*My staycation in Brooklyn was sponsored by the Holiday Inn brand. As always, all opinions are my own.

 I’ve lived in Brooklyn for a while now, though like most New Yorkers I often stick to my own neighborhood.

-So when the Holiday Inn brand offered to host me in their Holiday Inn Brooklyn Downtown property I was excited to have a staycation and explore a hood I didn’t know.
+So when the Holiday Inn brand offered to host me in their Holiday Inn Brooklyn Downtown property I was excited to have a staycation and explore a hood I didn’t know while also creating a new Brooklyn travel guide.

 It was my boyfriend Andy’s birthday weekend, too, so the perfect time to wander, get lost and enjoy some romance.